dt-orders/overview/docker-compose/README.md

 # Overview

-This folder contains the script and chart files to deploy the dt-orders application using docker-compose.
+This folder contains the script and files to start the dt-orders application using docker-compose.

-Once the application is running, see these repos to create traffic against the running application
+Once the application is running, see these repos for scripts that will create traffic against the running application
 * [Browser traffic](https://github.com/dt-orders/browser-traffic)
 * [Load traffic](https://github.com/dt-orders/load-traffic)